McKeown Medical

 A deep plane facelift is an advanced surgical technique that repositions the deeper layers of facial tissue, not just the skin.
 This method allows for a more natural, longer-lasting result by lifting the cheeks, jawline, and neck in one comprehensive movement.
 Unlike traditional facelifts that are performed more superficially, a deep plane facelift avoids the “pulled” look by going deeper into the face and releasing the retaining ligaments to allow the face to be truly repositioned, rather than just stretched around the sides.

 A full facelift is essentially a combination of procedures that address different aspects of facial ageing.
-In addition to the deep plane facelift, a full facelift will usually also include eyelid surgery (or blepharoplasty), brow lift or lip lift surgery.
+In addition to the deep plane facelift, a full facelift will usually also include eyelid surgery (or blepharoplasty), brow lift, or lip lift surgery.
 This is designed to produce the most comprehensive rejuvenation of the entire face and neck.

 Benefits: